dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 **Correctness:**
 Block-STM uses an optimistic approach, executing transactions greedily and optimistically in parallel and then validating.
-Validation re-reads the read-set of the TXk and compares against the original read-set that TXk obtained in its latest execution, potentially causing abort/re-execute.
+Validation of TXk re-reads the read-set of TXk and compares against the original read-set that TXk obtained in its latest execution.
+If the comparison fails, TXk aborts and re-executes.
 Correct optimism revolves around maintaining two principles:

 * **VALIDAFTER(j, k)**: For every j,k, such that j < k, a validation of TXk is performed after TXj executes (or re-executes).